Skip to content

 Before you start

-1. Ensure your Aerospike server is compatible (version 6.0+)
+1. Confirm your Aerospike server is compatible (version 6.0 or later).

-2. The Developer SDK is a separate package — it doesn’t replace the classic client
+2. Install the Developer SDK as a separate package.
+It does not replace the classic client.

 Conceptual changes